Warren Gish: Research

-The empirical use of Sum statistics in the treatment of gapped alignment scores was validated in collaboration with Stephen Altschul, from 1994 to 1995.
+and their empirical use to evaluate multiple, gapped alignment scores was validated in collaboration with Stephen Altschul.

-In May 1996, WU-BLAST version 2.0 with gapped alignments was publicly released in the form of a drop-in upgrade for existing users of ungapped NCBI BLAST and WU-BLAST (both at version 1.4, after having forked in 1994).
+In May 1996, WU-BLAST version 2.0, with gapped alignments and Sum statistics in all search modes (BLASTP, BLASTN, BLASTX, TBLASTN and TBLASTX), was publicly released in the form of a drop-in upgrade for existing users of ungapped NCBI BLAST and WU-BLAST (both at version 1.4, after they were forked in 1994).

-Little NIH funding was received for his WU-BLAST development, with an average of 20% FTE starting in November 1995, and ending shortly after the September 1997 release of the NCBI gapped BLAST (“blastall”).

-As an option to WU-BLAST, Gish implemented a faster, more memory-efficient and more sensitive two-hit BLAST algorithm than was used by the NCBI software for many years.
+NCBI BLAST supports neither gapped alignments nor Sum statistics in all search modes.
+In 1997, Gish implemented a faster, more memory-efficient and slightly more sensitive two-hit BLAST algorithm than used by NCBI software.

 In 1999, Gish added support to WU-BLAST for the Extended Database Format (XDF), the first BLAST database format capable of accurately representing the entire draft sequence of the human genome in full-length chromosome sequence objects.

-This was also the first time any BLAST package introduced a new database format transparently to existing users, without abandoning support for prior formats, as a result of abstracting the database I/O functions away from the data analysis functions.
+WU-BLAST introduced XDF transparently, preserving compatibility with the original BLAST database format through an abstracted database I/O layer.